reside-eng/take-home-assignment-nodejs-simplyrets/PLEASE_READ_FIRST.md

 In this boilerplate, you will find:
 - The main entry file: `index.js`
 - A seeded SQLite DB with Properties data from SimplyRETS API `property.db`
+- A `dataSource.ts` file for creating typeorm DataSource instance
 - A `entities` folder contains the property TypeORM entity
 - A `services` folder for you to add the service classes that encapsulate the business logic
 - A `routers` folder for you to add the API routes and mapping them to the appropriate controller methods.